nwang57/Mario-AI-Competition-2009/README.markdown

  ## Global options

  The default FPS is 24 so the delay is 41.
 We can change the delay in `MarioComponent.adjustFPS()`.

+## Types of observation

+-10: fix ground
+-11: can jump to this ground
+2: enemy type
+21: ?
+16: brick